llobato/docs/docs/other/install-gwms-frontend.md

     ...
 ```

 Further, if you want to record all usage as coming from a single VO, you can configure the probe to override the 'guessed' VO.
-In the below example, replace the %RED%Engage<span class="twiki-macro ENDCOLOR"></span> with a registered VO that you would like to report as.
+In the below example, replace the %RED%Engage%ENDCOLOR% with a registered VO that you would like to report as.
 If you don't have a VO that you are affiliated with, you may use Engage.

 ``` file
 ...